Tom Mercey

-Thomas Mercey (born 15 June 1987 in Lewisham, London) is a rugby union footballer who plays at prop for Northampton Saints in the Aviva Premiership.
+Thomas Mercey (born 15 June 1987 in Lewisham, London) is a retired rugby union footballer who plays at prop for Northampton Saints in the Aviva Premiership.

 In 2007 he made his debut for the England Saxons having already represented England at Under 21, Under 19, and Under 16 levels.

 Early life

 Mercey was born 15 June 1987 in the Tower Hamlets borough of London, England.
 He was educated at Dulwich College who he represented at rugby as well as local National Division One side Blackheath F.C., before joining the Guinness Premiership side Saracens Academy system.
 While at school he represented England at Under 16 level.

 Club career

 Saracens 2005–2010

 Having progressed through the Saracens Academy Mercey began to take part in the main squad in the 2004–05 season, taking part in Saracens 'A' team sides.

 This progression continued in the following season when he became a full-time member of the Saracens squad while still part of the Academy system on 1 July 2005.

 On 21 January 2006 Mercey made his debut for the Saracens first team in a Heineken Cup game against Biarritz Olympique.

 The 2006–07 season saw Mercey make his Guinness Premiership debut and he went on to make four appearances, all from the replacements bench, and 13 first team appearances in all competitions.

 The 2007–08 season saw Mercey making regular first team appearances, including his first in a starting line up for a Guinness Premiership game.